Musical Life Competition

 About Composers in Residence

-Composers in Residence is a unique and special opportunity for rising composers selected by the jury to have their original works premiered at Weill Recital Hall at Carnegie Hall, and may be selected for other performances.
-Composers in Residence will be featured on the Musical Life Foundation website and may receive additional media exposure.
-Up to FIVE rising composers will be selected for this honor by the jury.
+Composers in Residence is a unique and special opportunity for rising composers selected by the jury to have their original works premiered at Weill Recital Hall at Carnegie Hall or Merkin Concert Hall at Kaufman Music Center and may be selected for other performances.
+Composers in Residence are also featured on the Musical Life Foundation website and may receive additional media exposure.
+Up to five rising composers will be selected for this honor by the jury.
 All applicants will receive the jury’s comments pertaining to the original work they submitted.
+Composers may perform their own work or have their work performed by a Competition winner (Category 3) or a professional musician hired by Musical Life Foundation.

 Eligibility and Requirements